DCS-training/website-with-github-pages/README.md

 ## Week 2: Publishing your website with GitHub Pages

-# Set up a GitHub repository for your website
+### Step 1: Set up a GitHub repository for your website

 1. If you don’t have a GitHub account yet, go to https://github.com and sign up for an account.
 Your website URL will be \[username\].github.io, so choose a username you would like in your URL.
 If you already have an account, log in.
 2. Create a new repository by using the + button in the top right, then selecting “New repository”.
    - For the repository name, fill in \[username\].github.io, where \[username\] is replaced with your actual username.
    - Leave all other settings as they are.

-# Clone your repository to your computer
+### Step 2: Clone your repository to your computer

 _There are many different ways of doing this.
 The following instructions are for using VS Code, which we recommended for this course.
 Alternatively, you can use GitHub Desktop, git on the command line, or any other git/GitHub tool._